odee-dfcoding/swift-algorithm-club/Merge Sort/README.markdown

 Notable points:

-1. The Merge-sort algorithm needs a temporary working array because you cannot merge the left and right piles and at the same time overwrite their contents.
+1. The Merge-sort algorithm needs a temporary working array because you cannot merge the left and right piles and at the same time without overwriting their contents.
 Because allocating a new array for each merge is wasteful, we are using two working arrays, and we will switch between them using the value of `d`, which is either 0 or 1.
 The array `z[d]` is used for reading, and `z[1 - d]` is used for writing.
 This is called *double-buffering*.

 2. Conceptually, the bottom-up version works the same way as the top-down version.
 First, it merges small piles of one element each, then it merges piles of two elements each, then piles of four elements each, and so on.
 The size of the pile is given by `width`.
 Initially, `width` is `1` but at the end of each loop iteration, we multiply it by two, so this outer loop determines the size of the piles being merged, and the subarrays to merge become larger in each step.